 Jantz, P. J., Vega, D., Klose, L., & Lasser, J. (2014).
 Field-based practicum experiences in specialist-level school psychology programs: Implications for graduate preparation.
 Trainers’ Forum, 33(1), 38-47.

 Vega, D., Moore, J. L., III, Baker, C. A., Bowen, N. V., Hines, E. M., & O’Neal, B. (2012).
 Salient factors affecting urban African American students’ achievement: Recommendations for teachers, school counselors, and school psychologists.
-In J. L. Moore and C. W. Lewis (Eds.), African American students in urban schools: Critical issues and solutions for achievement (pp. 113-139).
+In J. L. Moore, III and C. W. Lewis (Eds.), African American students in urban schools: Critical issues and solutions for achievement (pp. 113-139).
 New York, NY: Peter Lang Publishing.
 (Refereed)

 Vega, D. (2010).
 Increasing Latino parental involvement in urban schools.
 School Psychology: From Science to Practice, 2, 20-25.